 For more on Palm Sunday and Holy Week, see the Resurrection section of the Crossroads Initiative Library.

-Banner image by Annie Spratt on Unsplash.
+Banner paschal image of Easter eggs for Holy Pascha by Annie Spratt on Unsplash.
 Public domain.